pivotal-cf-experimental/ops-manager-example/tile-author-issues.md

 # Concerns/Observations

 - **There is no section on creating forms**
+- How do we test our tile without having to bring up a [local] Ops Manager?

 ## Assumptions/What is Ops Manager
 1. Assumptions say: we expect you to know ops-manager; following section: what is ops-manager. do we need the 'what is ops man?' should we redirect to another page to reinforce those assumptions?